 CARTS buses operate from seven transit stations located strategically throughout the CARTS District, which are also Greyhound stations.
 These stations are located in Austin, Bastrop, Round Rock, Georgetown, Taylor, San Marcos and Smithville.

 CARTS also provides non-emergency medical transportation throughout its District and in the City of Georgetown under an agreement with the broker for this region, Logisticare Solutions, LLC, which operates under a contract with the Texas Health and Human Services Commission.

 Established in 1978, CARTS is the longest serving public transit agency in the region, and has a reputation for innovation, a practical approach to problem-solving and promoting partnerships to achieve its objectives of furthering regional mobility.

 CARTS is governed by a ten member Board of Directors, with each member appointed by one of the nine Commissioners Courts in the CARTS District to represent their respective county.
 This governance structure assures a regional perspective responsive to local needs.
 Board members represent each of the nine counties served by CARTS.
 2015 Board…See Board MembersMinutes + Meetings

 The strength of our organization is our people -- people who drive and maintain the buses, answer the phone and administrative staff that support our operations.
 CARTS delivers transportation to customers covering a seventy-five hundred square mile region surrounding the Texas capital city.
 How to Apply You can download the application…See Available Jobs

 Welcome to the CARTS Procurement page.
 Listed below are our current procurement opportunities.
 If you have any questions or are interested in participating in a project please contact Pearl Jackson 512-505-5605.
-Capital Area Rural Transportation System (CARTS) invites qualified General Contractors to submit proposals for the construction of a Road…See Procurement
+RFP Elgin Station Capital Area Rural Transportation System (CARTS) is soliciting proposals for the selection of an Architect/Engineering…See Procurement